 It’s unlikely, considering that the line-ups are chock-full of comedy regulars, from TV stand-ups Ed Byrne and Omid Djalili to award-winners like Njambi McGrath and Jenny Collier.
 For the past four decades it’s called The Bedford pub’s Club Room home, and after a multi-million refurb it’s now an intimate, glamorous, Spiegeltent-style cabaret space with individual tables, swooping sashes of satin across the ceiling and a mezzanine level with a great view of the stage.

 Fancy paying good money for old rope?
-Excellent news – here’s a comedy club offering just that.
-Well, specifically, it’s a weekly night where comedians big and small (metaphorically) can come and try out some of their new material.
+Excellent news – here’s a comedy night offering just that.
+Now in residence at The Comedy Store, Old Rope sees comedians big and small (metaphorically) come and try out some of their new material.
 If it starts bombing, they’ll just clutch onto the noose dangling next to them on stage, and switch over to some more tried-and-tested stuff.
 Which means you’re basically guaranteed to have a great night either way.

 One comedy night worth making a pilgrimage to, Live at the Chapel takes place beneath the vaulted ceilings of the grandiose and historic Union Chapel.
 Taking place once a month, the line-ups are focussed on quality rather than quantity, and comprise 4 or 5 comedians, usually including one or two household names.
 They’re supported by an excellent live band and a tea caddy – plus if you grab some food at the Chapel’s café, you‘ll be supporting their in-house charity in aid of the homeless.

 The Comedy Store | Leicester Square